electron/electron/docs/tutorial/web-embeds.md

 ## Iframes

 Iframes in Electron behave like iframes in regular browsers.
-An <iframe> element in your page can show external web pages, provided that their [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) allows it.
-To limit the amount of capabilities a site in an iframe, it's recommended to use the [`sandbox` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) and only allow the capabilities you want to support.
+An `<iframe>` element in your page can show external web pages, provided that their [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) allows it.
+To limit the amount of capabilities a site in an `<iframe>` tag, it's recommended to use the [`sandbox` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) and only allow the capabilities you want to support.

 ## Webviews